strangerstudios/pmpro-register-helper/readme.txt

 1. A simple example of collecting text and textarea fields at membership checkout.
 1. An example of using a new Checkout Box with conditional fields based on dropdown selection.
-1. Using Register Helper fields in conjuction with the [Member Directory and Profile Pages Add On](https://www.paidmembershipspro.com/add-ons/pmpro-member-directory/).
+1. Using Register Helper fields in conjunction with the [Member Directory and Profile Pages Add On](https://www.paidmembershipspro.com/add-ons/pmpro-member-directory/).

 == Changelog ==